 MAKING YOUR OWN PRODUCTS IS EASY

 Did you know that owning a few staple ingredients can allow you to make all sorts of products for your home and life?
-Here are a few staples that we keep on hand and how we use them, not just in our homemade natural baby shampoo but in other personal care products as well:
+Here are a few staples that we keep on hand and how we use them, not just in our homemade natural baby wash and shampoo but in other personal care products as well:

 BENEFITS OF CASTILE SOAP

-Castile soap is a plant-derived soap that is gentle on the skin and yet has powerful cleaning properties.
+Castile soap is a plant-derived soap that is gentle on the baby’s skin and yet has powerful cleaning properties.